Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/index.md

 So, what does it take to create a new *Cortana Intelligence* Solution now?

-The first step is going to the CUSTOM SOLUTIONS page (by the way it now contains an *Overview* section with links to many useful resources) and then click *Setup*.
+The first step is going to the CUSTOM SOLUTIONS page (by the way it now contains an *Overview* section with links to many useful resources) and then clicking *Setup*.
 Becoming a solution author takes only a couple mouse clicks, which boil down to selecting the subscription and location for the tool to use when configuring the authoring environment.
 After selecting those, the setup takes roughly 2 minutes.
 And then you are all set!

 We provide 2 options:
 - in-browser authoring environment (It doesn't require any setup and is compatible with literally any host OS.)